 The original particle is called the primary cosmic ray, and it almost never makes it to the surface.
 Instead, when it collides with atoms in the atmosphere, a shower of secondary particles is produced.
 These particles are the ones which we'll be detecting.

 Anyways, the procedure is very simple.
-Just put the lens cap on your camera, put it in a dark place with the sensor facing the zenith (straight up), and leave it to take some pictures.
+Just put the lens cap on your camera, place it in a dark place with the sensor facing the zenith (straight up), and leave it to take some pictures.
 With a little luck, you'll be greeted by some cosmic ray tracks in your images when you come back!

 A few words about camera settings: